6 steps to own your content

 Check the Add a README file and Add .gitignore options, selecting Jekyll

-as “.gitignore template”.
+“.gitignore template”.

-2. Download your new repository.
+2. Download your new repository

 The easiest way to interact with GitHub repositories is to have git

-and the GitHub cli
+and the GitHub

 softwares available.
 This will allow you to download (or, in jergon, pull

-) your files from the online repository to your local computer, and to upload (or push
+files from the online repository to your local computer, and to upload (or push

-) your updated files to the online repository for publishing.
+updated files to the online repository for publishing.

 If you do not already have them, check out these two guides to install git